The exactness of a general Skoda complex: Introduction

 \section{Introduction}

-Let $X$ be a smooth algebraic variety over complex numbers.
-In complex algebraic geometry, a \emph{pole} or a \emph{singular weight} of the form $\frac{1}{\abs{f}^2}$ plays an important role, where $f$ is a holomorphic section of a line bundle.
-It is natural to generalize a little bit and consider a singular weight $e^{-\vp}$ where $\vp$ is a plurisubharmonic function, say, on a connected open subset $\Omega \subset X$.
-(See \cite[Sec.1.B.]{D} for the definition and basic properties of a plurisubharmonic function, or a \textit{psh} function for abbreviation from now on.)
-Starting from $e^{-\vp}$, there are two fundamental ways to define an ideal sheaf of local holomorphic function germs $u$ : collecting those with $\abs{u}^2 e^{-\vp}$ locally bounded above, on one hand and collecting those with the integral $\int_\Omega \abs{u}^2 e^{-\vp}$ finite, on the other hand.
-The former gives an \emph{integrally closed} ideal and the latter is called a \emph{multiplier} ideal.
+In complex algebraic geometry, a singular weight function of the form $\frac{1}{\abs{f}^2} =: e^{-\vp}$ plays an important role, where $f$ is a holomorphic function.
+It is natural to consider more generally, a singular weight $e^{-\vp}$ where $\vp$ is a plurisubharmonic function.
+Given $e^{-\vp}$, there are two fundamental ways to define an ideal sheaf of local holomorphic function germs, say $u$ : collecting those with $\abs{u}^2 e^{-\vp}$ locally bounded above, on one hand and collecting those with local integral $\int_\Omega \abs{u}^2 e^{-\vp}$ finite, on the other hand.
+The former gives an \emph{integrally closed} ideal and the latter a \emph{multiplier} ideal.

-A multiplier ideal is always an integrally closed ideal, but it had been a question whether the two classes of ideals were really different until \cite{LL} proved so when the psh $\vp$ is \emph{algebraic}, e.g. of the form $\log \abs{f}^2$ for $f$ holomorphic.
-The proof of \cite{LL} uses the exactness of a \emph{Skoda complex} - a Koszul-type complex of sheaves involving multiplier ideals in a natural way~(see Definition~\ref{skoplex}).
-For the special algebraic case of $\vp = \log \abs{f}^2$, the exactness is a rather elementary consequence of a local vanishing theorem \cite[(9.4.4), (9.6.36)]{L}.

-However, the general case turns out to be surprisingly nontrivial because of the openness conjecture of \cite{DK} for a general `transcendental' psh $\vp$.
-(If a psh function is not \textit{algebraic}, or more precisely, does not have \emph{analytic singularities} in the sense of \cite[Definition 1.10]{D}, we will say it is a \textit{transcendental} psh function. ) The openness conjecture is known only for the case of $\dim X = 2$ by \cite{FJ}.
-We deal with the difficulty given by the openness conjecture for general dimension by using a generalized Skoda type division in the place of the vanishing theorem.

-The relevance of a psh function to algebraic geometry is well illustrated by the fact that a line bundle $L$ on a smooth projective variety $X$ is pseudoeffective if and only if $L$ carries a singular hermitian metric whose local weight functions are psh.
-If $L$ is moreover effective, we can take the local weight functions as algebraic ones, or more precisely those having analytic singularities.
-When $L$ is the canonical line bundle of $X$, the abundance conjecture predicts that $K_X$ being pseudoeffective implies $K_X$ being effective.
-That somehow indicates the distance between a transcendental psh function and a psh function with analytic singularities.

-Another indication of the subtlety of a transcendental psh function is given by the openness conjecture of \cite{DK} which expects that a transcendental psh function has a similar behaviour as a psh function with analytic singularities in terms of their multiplier ideal sheaves.
-In fact, we show that the following modified version of the openness conjecture implies the exactness of a Skoda complex we want.
-Let $\Omega \subset \CC^n$ be a Stein open subset and $\alpha, \beta$ psh functions on $\Omega$.
-There is the stationary limit ideal sheaf $\JJ_+ (\al, \beta)$ among the multiplier ideal sheaves $\JJ(\alpha + t \beta)$ as $t \to 0$.
-The modified version of the openness conjecture is that $\JJ_+ (\al, \beta) = \JJ(\alpha)$ which implies the openness conjecture of \cite{DK}.